- have completed or will be enrolled in FRE 1027, 107, or 108

 - envisage pursuing a certificate or concentration in the department

-Please email or call Kathy Varra at (609) 258-4502 if you have any difficulties or questions regarding your application.
+Please contact Kathy Varra ([email protected] or 609-258-4502) if you have any difficulties or questions regarding your application.

 Students on financial aid may apply to the Dean's Fund for Study Abroad to help cover these costs.
 They may also request a loan from Financial Aid to cover a part of the program budget that may remain unmet.
-Students in need of support, irrespective of aid status, may also apply for a grant from the Fred Fox ’39 Fund.
 Deadlines for these funding sources may be earlier than departmental decisions on admission to the course.

 Bonne chance… Et bon travail!